attack68/rateslib/docs/source/i_whatsnew.rst

 Refactors and Enhancements
 --------------------------

+- Added an ``FXExchange`` class to provide booking FXSpot or FXForward trades of simple FX exchanges.
 - Remove all *LegExchange* types and add ``initial_exchange`` and ``final_exchange`` as arguments to basic *Legs* to replace the functionality.
 - Added historic fixing data until end July for ESTR, SOFR, SWESTR, SONIA and NOWA, for testing and validation.
+- Caching calendars improves general performance by about 10%.
+- Collateral tags were added to *Curves* to permit the new method ``cashflows_table`` which tabulates futures cashflows according to currency and collateral type.

 Bug Fixes
 ---------